DensoSVIC/soafee-avp-blueprint/doc/troubleshooting.md

 If LGSVL Simulator has been running for a long time, it appears to disconnect from the SORA-SVL cloud service.
 Once this happens, it will not be able to be put into API mode.
 Restart LGSVL Simulator or the entire application to resolve.

-_Note: There is a web interface to SORA-SVL on http://localhost:80.
+[!NOTE] _There is a web interface to SORA-SVL on http://localhost:80.
 You can click on Simulations and manually put the simulation into API mode._

 ## Known Issues